Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Adjacency-avoiding interval sets

 \section{Adjacency-avoiding interval sets}

 Recall the following definition. \begin{definition} Two intervals $K,L \in \mathcal{I}_n$ are \new{adjacent} if either $b(K) = e(L)+1$ or $b(L) = e(K)+1$.
-An interval set $\mathscr{J}$ is said to be \new{adjacency-avoiding} if there are no pair of adjacent intervals in $\mathscr{J}$; meaning, in a more affirmative way, that for all $K,L \in \mathscr{J}$, we have either $K \cap L \neq \varnothing$, $b(K) \geqslant e(L)+2$ or $b(L) \geqslant e(K)+2$. \end{definition} We saw in \cref{ss:IntroAdjavoid} that this notion is a crucial point to describe the canonically Jordan recoverable subcategories of $\rep(Q)$ for any $A_n$ type quiver $Q$.
-We aim to look into the combinatorial behavior of this family of interval sets, keeping in mind their representation-theoretic interest.
+An interval set $\mathscr{J}$ is said to be \new{adjacency-avoiding} if there are no pairs of adjacent intervals in $\mathscr{J}$; meaning, in a more affirmative way, that for all $K,L \in \mathscr{J}$, we have either $K \cap L \neq \varnothing$, $b(K) \geqslant e(L)+2$ or $b(L) \geqslant e(K)+2$. \end{definition} We saw in \cref{ss:IntroAdjavoid} that this notion is a crucial point to describe the canonically Jordan recoverable subcategories of $\rep(Q)$ for any $A_n$ type quiver $Q$.
+We aim to investigate the combinatorial behavior of this family of interval sets, with their representation-theoretic interest in mind.

+More precisely, we give an explicit description of all the (maximal) adjacency-avoiding subsets of intervals, and we explore their behavior under the combinatorial lookalike operators of the ones in \cref{s:operationsCJR}.
+In \cref{s:proof}, while applying an algorithm using those operators, it allows us to keep track of the category we are constructing, and to check that they correspond to the stated categories in \cref{maintheorem}.